 Bayan Nur Inner Mongolia, China Travel Guide

 Most foreign nationals visiting Bayan Nur, like any other part of mainland China, need a visa.
-The type of an entry permit varies with your travel purpose, with the L Visa (Tourist Visa) as the most common.
-Application involves gathering documents, completing an online form, and submitting to of Chinese origin Embassy, Consulate, or Visa Application Service Center (CVASC).
+The type of an entry permit varies with your travel purpose, with the L Visa (Tourist Visa) since it's the most common.
+Application involves gathering documents, completing an internet form, and submitting to a Chinese Embassy, Consulate, or Visa Application Service Center (CVASC).

-For most foreign tourists to Bayan Nur, no additional permits are necessary beyond the standard Chinese visa.
+For most foreign tourists to Bayan Nur, no extra permits are necessary beyond the standard Chinese visa.
 Bayan Nur is not a restricted zone for regular sightseeing.

 Daily Costs: ¥200-400 (~$30-60 USD)